bunkerity/bunkerweb/docs/settings.md

 ### Auth basic

+STREAM support :x:

+Enforce login before accessing a resource or the whole site using HTTP basic auth method.

 |       Setting       |     Default     | Context |Multiple|                  Description                   |
 |---------------------|-----------------|---------|--------|------------------------------------------------|
 |`USE_AUTH_BASIC`     |`no`             |multisite|no      |Use HTTP basic auth                             |